jounijl/memc/README.md

 ##### Note 31.
 March 2023:
 Only some tests have been done.
 The threads have to be quit completely before forking and to be introduced in the process after the process startup.
-The tool/library is not in any use or under maintenance or development.
+The tool/library is not in any use, under maintenance or developed.

 #### Forkable memcached client - beta